winlibs/nghttp2/doc/nghttpx.1.rst

     "redirect-if-no-tls"    parameter   to    all   backends
     explicitly if this feature is desired.

+    If "upgrade-scheme"  parameter is used along  with "tls" parameter, HTTP/2 :scheme pseudo header field is changed to "https" from "http" when forwarding a request to this particular backend.
+This is  a workaround for a backend server  which  requires  "https" :scheme  pseudo  header field on TLS encrypted connection.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special meaning in shell, the option value must be quoted.